 Type 1 diabetes

 Combinations of variations in the HLA-DRB1 gene and other HLA genes affect the risk of type 1 diabetes.
-Type 1 diabetes is characterized by high blood sugar levels resulting from a shortage of the hormone insulin and is caused by autoimmune damage to insulin-producing cells in the pancreas.
+Type 1 diabetes is characterized by high levels of blood glucose, also called blood sugar, resulting from a shortage of the hormone insulin and is caused by autoimmune damage to insulin-producing cells in the pancreas.